 - Put the glaze on immediately after the scones come out of the oven, while they’re still on the baking paper.

 - Transfer them to a wire rack and allow to cool a little, then serve with some nice butter – careful – the tops are sticky

-- Instead of using the orange peel as I did, you could always use 1oz of mixed peel OR 1oz of stem ginger, chopped up
+- Instead of using the orange peel as I did, you could always use 25g of mixed peel or chopped stem ginger.

 - These are really lovely served warm, but can be quickly reheated the next day by popping them into a warm oven for a couple of minutes to refresh them.